Happiness: Can you buy it with money?

 1. Focus on experiences

 Although things can give us some instant joy and happiness, it is usually only temporary.
 After the luster wears off of the new sports car, the big house, or the expensive handbag, people become burdened with these things.
 They will never admit it.
-Instead they work harder to have more things because it gives them status.
+Instead, they work harder to have more things because it gives them status.
 Status makes us happy, right?
-It is a vicious cycle that actually buys you stress.
+It is a vicious cycle that causes you stress.
 Perhaps it is a self-esteem or ego thing, where we are struggling with an internal dilemma and need to put a Band-Aid on by buying things.

 My Happy Clients see things as a burden, not a status symbol.
 Instead, they focus on experiences.
 In other words, they do things that give them great memories, memories that can bring them happiness over and over for many years every time they think of it.
-Here are some of the traits I see in those that look for experiences:
+Here are some of the traits I see in those who look for experiences:

 • They live way below their means.